 Udaipur, also known as the City of Lakes, is a picturesque spot, which is famed for magnificent forts, temples beautiful lakes, palaces, museums and wildlife sanctuaries.
 Maharana Udai Singh II founded the city in the year 1559.
 This place is a prominent tourist destination of India and is noted for its rich culture and tradition.

 Lakes In Udaipur Worth Visiting - Tourist Places In And Around Udaipur

-The Pichola Lake is a splendid artificial lake, which has been created in 1362 A.D. as a result of the construction of a dam to cater to consumption and irrigation needs of the natives of the region.
+The Pichola Lake is a splendid artificial lake, which was created in 1362 AD as a result of the construction of a dam to cater to consumption and irrigation needs of the natives of the region.
 Owing to the beautiful surroundings of this place, Maharana Udai Singh, decided to build the city of Udaipur on the banks of this lake.
 Fateh Sagar is yet another artificial lake, which was developed by Maharana Fateh Singh in the year 1678.
-Some of the other magnificent lakes of the region are the Rajasamand Lake, the Udaisagar Lake, and the Jaisamand Lake.
+Some of the other magnificent lakes of the region are the Rajsamand Lake, the Udaisagar Lake and the Jaisamand Lake.

 Udaipur experiences hot and dry climate for most part of the year.
 The period between September and March is considered ideal for visiting the destination.
 Most of the travellers avoid visiting this place during peak summers as the temperature of the place soars to a maximum of 45° C during this time.
 During the monsoon season, the region receives scanty rainfall, owing to which the air remains quite humid.
 The weather of the place is pleasant during the winter season, making it the favourable time for sightseeing in and around the city.